Hire me to Produce or Mix your Record

 What if I don’t want to sing my song?: I’ll do it for you.
 Just take care though as I am a truly terrible singer with a vocal range of about a semitone (even then out of tune and with a wandering tone).
 No really, why are you coming to me if you don’t have anything complete?
 If you have the music recorded then either sing it yourself as a guide vocal or hire a singer.

 I want to see if you will work with me.
 How do I present myself?: Wonderful, thanks.
 I’m excited.
 Like anything in life your pitch will have an impact on the answer you get.
 Use the form on my Contact page.
-Send me a message explaining a bit about your project and what you are offering (if not scale, explain why I should take you on and what you can offer).
+Send me a message explaining a bit about your project so we can start the conversation.
 Link me to at least 3 tracks from the project you want me to work on so I can hear where you are going.
 If you don’t want those tracks in public then you can use Private Tracks on Soundcloud.
 I prefer not to have to download tracks from odd places if I don’t already know you.
 Please make sure those tracks represent your sound – no point giving me your 5 y.o. sister squeaking over your Mum’s Casio piano if you are wanting to make a Deathcore record.
 I’m not judging the quality of the recording but the quality of the art and artists.
-Of course if you happen to be called Judas Priest and Chris T is a bit too busy right now then I can be a lot more flexible.
+Of course, if you happen to be called Judas Priest and Chris T is a bit too busy right now then I can be a lot more flexible.